 Beginning with a detailed examination of economic, social and cultural rights, this module will go over the international instruments and mechanisms used to protect them.
-Looking at socio-economic rights in context and using case studies, participants will also consider the expectation of progressive realization, methods of enforcement, and developing understanding of extraterritorial obligations towards economic, social and cultural rights.
+Looking at socio-economic rights in context and using case studies, participants will also consider the expectation of progressive realization, methods of enforcement, and developing the understanding of extraterritorial obligations towards economic, social and cultural rights.

 Rights of Marginalized and Vulnerable Groups

-This module will introduce the human rights issues facing groups particularly vulnerable to human rights abuses, such as women and children, the LGBT community and persons with disabilities.
+This module will introduce the human rights issues facing groups particularly vulnerable to human rights abuses, such as the LGBT community and persons with disabilities.
 Readings will examine the various international human rights treaties addressing these concerns and describe the international legal framework’s increasingly cross-referential approach to monitoring such abuses.
 In addition, participants will explore the intersecting human rights abuses unique to individuals with multiple identities within these groups.